phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 But ``dlopen()`` takes a full path to the object to open, and we don't know our own location path (where will be located our *pib.so* on the runtime environment ?).
 To get that path, we'll have to call for `dladdr() <https://linux.die.net/man/3/dlopen>`_ , but ``dladdr()`` is glibc only.
 We are less portable here, but we are clearly safe.
-If you run on a system which doesn't use glibc (very unlikely), get some informations about it to know if it supports ``dladdr()`` call or an alternative.
+If you run on a system which doesn't use glibc (very unlikely), get some information about it to know if it supports ``dladdr()`` call or an alternative.

 .. note:: That is one drawback of the C language : the lack of definition when it was born back in 1970 makes its usage
-          often platform dependant.
+          often platform dependent.
 You have to master the platforms you target.

 The closing part, will be part of the unload of the Zend extension, and for that we'll have to share the libdl handle between the ``zend_module_entry``, and the ``zend_extension``.